robertjskelton/robertjskelton.github.io/_posts/2025-08-10-ferrari-360-ac-fix.markdown

 * [U/V flashlight](https://amzn.to/3HsTgcG) - $13
 * I built 4x wood cribs in order to work safely under my car since I don't have a lift.
 This was so helpful since I spent many many hours under the car and needed to be safe.

-This puts my total at about $1,000 in materials and under $200 in reusable tools, and $0 in labor.
+This puts my total at about $1,000 in materials and $200 in reusable tools, and $0 in labor.
 It would have added a few thousand in labor if I took it to a shop, which I have twice before, and neither time did I come home with a working A/C system.
 I estimated that I spent about 20 hours on this project, and I'm happy to save that money for the next project.

 Useful Links: